384th Air Expeditionary Group

-The 384th Air Expeditionary Group (384 AEG) is a provisional United States Air Force unit assigned to the Air Combat Command.
-The 384 AEG may be activated or inactivated at any time.
+The 384th Air Expeditionary Group is a provisional United States Air Force unit assigned to the Air Combat Command.
+The group may be activated or inactivated at any time.

-Its last assignment was with to the United States Central Command Air Forces, being stationed at Shaikh Isa Air Base, Bahrain.
+It was first organized at McConnell Air Force Base, Kansas as the operational element of the 384th Wing, inactivating in 1994 as the bomber force at McConnell was drawing down.
+Its last active assignment was with to the United States Central Command Air Forces at Shaikh Isa Air Base, Bahrain.
 It was inactivated on 3 September 2003.

-During World War II, its predecessor unit, the 384th Bombardment Group was a VIII Bomber Command B-17 Flying Fortress unit in England.
-Assigned to RAF Grafton Underwood in early 1943, the group dropped the last Eighth Air Force bombs of the war on 25 April 1945.